-Brenda Cárdenas’ poetry collections include Boomerang and the chapbooks Bread of the Earth / The Last Colors with Roberto Harrison; Achiote Seeds/Semillas de Achiote with Cristina García, Emmy Pèrez, and Gabriela Erandi Rico; and From the Tongues of Brick and Stone.
-Her poems and essays have appeared or are forthcoming in Latina/o Poetics: The Art of Poetry, POETRY, City Creatures: Animal Encounters in the Chicago Wilderness, Angels of the Americlypse: New Latino/a Writing, and The Wind Shifts: New Latino Poetry, among others.
+Brenda Cárdenas' poetry collections include Boomerang, Achiote Seeds/Semillas de Achiote with Cristina García, Emmy Pèrez, and Gabriela Erandi Rico; and From the Tongues of Brick and Stone.
 Cárdenas served as Milwaukee’s Poet Laureate from 2010-2012.

-Reginald Gibbons is the author of ten books of poems, including Last Lake and SLOW TRAINS OVERHEAD: CHICAGO POEMS AND STORIES, as well as a novel, SWEETBITTER, and translations of Spanish, Mexican and ancient Greek poetry.
-His book of short fiction, AN ORCHARD IN THE STREET, has just been published.
-He is a co-founder and board member of the Guild Literary Complex, a member of the curating team of the recently opened American Writers Museum, and a Frances Hooper Professor of Arts and Humanities at Northwestern University.
+Reginald Gibbons is the author of ten books of poems, including Last Lake and Slow Trains Overhead: Chicago Poems And Stories, as well as a novel, Sweetbitter.
+His book of short fiction, An Orchard In The Street, has just been published.
+He is a co-founder and board member of the Guild Literary Complex, a member of the curating team of the American Writers Museum, and Frances Hooper Professor of Arts and Humanities at Northwestern University.

 Janice N. Harrington’s most recent book of poetry is Primitive: The Art and Life of Horace H. Pippin.
-She is also the author of The Hands of Strangers and the Hollow My Body Made Is Gone, which won the A. Poulin, Jr. Poetry Prize and the Kate Tufts Discovery Award.
-An award- winning children's book author, her latest children's book is Catching a Storyfish, a verse novel.
-She now teaches in the creative writing program at the University of Illinois.
+Her books include The Hands of Strangers and Even the Hollow My Body Made Is Gone, which won the A. Poulin, Jr. Poetry Prize and the Kate Tufts Discovery Award.
+She teaches in the creative writing program at the University of Illinois.